-This delicious Pork and Ricotta Meatball Soup with Parmesan Broth is a perfect dinner soup!
+This delicious pork meatball soup is a perfect dinner soup!
 With tender meatballs, spinach and peas, all in a flavourful Parmesan broth.

 I don’t like to pick favourites, but let me just say that this soup was one of the most delicious soups I’ve enjoyed in a while.
 I guess I’m saying, if you’re in the mood for soup, move this one to the top of your list!

 This meatball soup starts with lovely ground pork and ricotta meatballs, that are pan fried to golden.
 The ricotta in these produces meatballs that are beautifully tender.
 Add the broth and a good size chunk of Parmigiano-Reggiano cheese and let it simmer just a bit.
 Throw in some peas and spinach, then spoon over egg noodles.

 There is a lot to love about this soup, from the tender meatballs, to the bright greens and the noodles.
 The star perhaps though is the Parmesan broth.
 I think I could drink that broth out of a cup :) Delicious!

 From start to finish, you can be enjoying this soup in about 45 minutes.
 It’s a wonderful dinner soup, served along with a salad and a crusty bread to dip in the flavourful broth.

 If you can, I recommend Parmigiano Reggiano parmesan cheese for this one.
 It’s a bit more expensive, but worth it and will be the star of this dish.

 You could easily use ground chicken or turkey in place of the ground pork here.

 Be sure not to simmer your broth with meatballs too vigourously.
 A very gentle simmer is best, to ensure your meatballs don’t break.